Trading 212 Review 2025

 • Practice portfolio – Trade with a virtual £50,000 to see how good you really are on the stock markets.

-• Zero commission investing – Most of the main brokers or DIY investing platform charge a fee for buying or selling shares.
+• Zero commission investing – Most of the main brokers or DIY investing platforms charge a fee for buying or selling shares.
 This can be as much as £12 per trade, which is pretty costly for those trading regularly.
 Trades placed in the same currency are free with Trading 212

 • More than global stocks & ETFs – Large choice of shares in the world’s best-known companies such as Google and Tesla as well as the opportunity to spot rising stars.